hello123991/MetaInstance/README.md

 ```
 ##
 ### Connections
-You can add connections(like MouseButton1Click, Touched, etc) by doing
+You can add connections (like MouseButton1Click, Touched, etc.) by entering the following:
 ```lua
 <Object>.On(<string> connection)
 ```
 ##
 ### Changed Connections
-You can do something when a specific property changes by doing On[Property]Changed.
-Not case-sensitive.
+You can execute code when a specific property changes by using On[Property]Changed.
+(Not case-sensitive.)

 Example:
 ```lua